yamunikac/imagepro/README.md

 ## 👥 Team Project

 This project was developed as part of an academic team project.

+### Team Members
+- @yamunikac
+- @bayyavaishnavi
+- @harikabeemaneni-svg
+- @sathwikabanala8-png
+- @Thanmai-29
+- @UshaAlladi05

-Special thanks to all team members for their valuable contributions, teamwork, and collaboration throughout the development process.
+Special thanks to all team members for their valuable contributions, collaboration, and teamwork throughout the project development.